NeVeSpl/NTypewriter/Documentation/Configuration.md

 This option allows getting access to symbols defined in all referenced assemblies, even System symbols.
 Thus it should only be used with very limited code model by GetProjectsToBeSearched and/or GetNamespacesToBeSearched, otherwise, your code model will contain thousands of symbols.

 Also, have in mind that symbols from the same assembly but referenced from different projects are treated as different symbols.
-The best way to avoid duplication it is to use this option enabled only when GetProjectsToBeSearched returns limited number projects without references to the same assembly.
+The best way to avoid duplication it is to use this option enabled only when GetProjectsToBeSearched returns limited number of projects without references to the same assembly.

 ```csharp